 - Only Uses 2 Bananas- It's so great because you only need to medium ripe bananas to make this recipe!
 If you have more than two ripe bananas to use up, try my Chocolate Chip Banana Bread!

-- Easy To Make- The batter mixes up with a whisk and spatula...no mixer is needed!
+- Easy To Make- The batter mixes up with a whisk and spatula...no mixer is needed just like with my Vanilla Muffins!

 - Gluten Free Flour- If you also have nut allergies, make sure to use a brand that’s made in a nut free facility.
 I really love to use this gluten free flour because it’s nut safe but it does contain dairy.
 It also contains xanthan gum which really helps give baked goods their bounce.